Posted on April 18, 2018 by Joanna Carver

 Brubaker believes that through her participation in the Distinguished Business Student program she has mentored other business students while making lasting connections with company professionals.

 Mariela Perez worked in the sales and tax department at Valero.
-A master of accountancy student, Perez found that the internship experience allowed her to strengthen her communications and teamwork skills through interactions with vendors and internal analysts.
+A master of accountancy student, Perez found that the internship experience allowed her to strengthen her communication and teamwork skills through interactions with vendors and internal analysts.

 “I have learned more about myself, and it has created a path for the professional field that I want to pursue,” said Perez, who also participated in the India immersion program.